officialdarnyc/sesc-student-backend/README.md

 The application integrates with a PostgreSQL relational database.

 ### 2. Finance
-The application integrates with the [Student microservice](https://github.com/officialdarnyc/sesc-finance-backend) via REST.
+The application integrates with the [Finance microservice](https://github.com/officialdarnyc/sesc-finance-backend) via REST.
 1. When a student is created, this application sends a request to the Finance app to create an account.
 2. When a student enrols in a course, this application sends a request to Finance to create an invoice.
 3. The created invoice must be paid via the Finance Payment Portal.